vlstill/presentations/memics_2017/pres.md

 **DIVINE is a tool for testing and verification of C/C++ programs**

+*   help with discovery of hard to find bugs

+    . . .

 *   memory safety, assertion safety, parallelism errors

 *   easy error injection

+    . . .

 *   full support for C and C++, partial support for POSIX